 Keto vs Atkins #5

 Researchers believe that the problem with Atkins is its inconsistency with carbs.
-This explains why most people on this diet lose weight in the induction phase.
+This explains why most people on this diet lose weight only in the induction phase.
 This is when blood sugar levels stabilize and appetite drops.
 But once you start increasing carb, you run the risk of gaining weight through the yo-yo effect.
 This doesn't necessarily happen to everyone, but the risk is there and depends on your metabolic flexibility.

 The keto diet, in comparison, is consistent with macronutrient intake.
 It leads to long-lasting ketosis and subsequent keto-adaptation.
 On a keto diet, you have a greater chance of transforming your metabolism from a sugar burner to a fat burner.
 The diet is much more difficult to maintain, though.
 Not everyone feels like this diet is suitable for them, so Atkins may be a good alternative.
 You just have to be careful not to go overboard with carbs in the last 3 phases of Atkins.

 Another reason why keto is better than Atkins is because it provides additional benefits beyond weight loss.
 The diet boosts mental functioning, reverses diabetes, and even stops cancer cells from growing .
-The keto diet doesn't just melt fat; it has a powerful effect on the way your whole body works.
+The keto diet doesn't just melt fat, it has a powerful effect on the way your whole body works.

 The question of keto vs Atkins is a difficult one to answer.
 Both diets have their pros and cons.
 However, research does show that keto is superior to Atkins in term of efficiency.
 But keto is also difficult to stick to, so Atkins can serve as a sustainable alternative.